ClJarvis/Fun_in_the_Blanks/README.md

 # Fun_in_the_Blanks
-A personalized children's story book made with HTML, CSS, JSON, firebase, and AngularJS.
+A personalized children's story book made with AngularJS, HTML, CSS, JSON, and firebase.